-Costa Rica is a gem of a destination for family travelers.
+Costa Rica is a gem of a destination for families.
 This Central American country offers adventures for all ages from its beautiful beaches, to lush forests, wild rivers, and animal sightings.
 At times, it can feel the country offers TOO may opportunities for exploration, so it’s important to narrow down the “must see” list.
-Here are our suggestions for what not to miss in Costa Rica with kids and if you’re looking for the adult version, check out our Travelocity post: 7 Mind Blowing Experiences You Must Have in Costa Rica.
+Here are our suggestions for what not to miss in Costa Rica with kids.

 *This post contains affiliate links which means we may receive a small commission on any purchases made.
 As always, opinions are 100% our own.

 There are so many things to do in Costa Rica with kids, it can be hard to know where to begin.
 These are some of our favorite Costa Rica adventures we know your family will love too!

 Zip line through the rainforest

 The Costa Rican rainforest offers majestic scenery from below, but it is equally impressive from above.
 It’s easy to find a place to zip line, because they seem to be all over the country.
 Look for canopy tours in Arenal, Jaco, Monteverde, Guanacaste, and Manuel Antonio.
 We had a great experience with Sky Adventures in Arenal, which included 7 zip lines in just under two hours.
 The scenery is breathtaking, and the guides were amazing with our kids.

 Volcán Irazú lies 50km from San José, making it perfect for a day trip.
 Irazú Volcano National Park is the most visited National Park in Costa Rica and visitors can explore the area via a hiking trail without a guide.
 The main attraction is the Diego de la Haya crater with its bright green lake, and the summit of the volcano is over 11,000 feet.
 If you go, expect a challenging hike, and bring layers, it can get cold at this altitude.